A Tale of Two Mozzies

 A Tale of Two Mozzies (Cykelmyggen og dansemyggen) is a 2007 Danish animated children's film directed by Jannik Hastrup and Flemming Quist Møller, from a screenplay by Møller.
 Produced by Marie Bro of Dansk Tegnefilm, A Tale of Two Mozzies was based on the eponymous series of children's books by Møller.
 Hastrup and Møller previously directed the 1971 film Benny's Bathtub.
 A Tale of Two Mozzies was released in Danish cinemas on 8 June 2007 by Nordisk Film Distribution.
 It was followed by a second film based on Møller's books in 2014, entitled Mini and the Mozzies.

 Premise

 Dagmar, a dancing mosquito, is in love with mosquito Egon, however Egon is too busy achieving the ultimate sprint on his bicycle and wants to see the world.
-But when the evil red ant Queen Dominella and her soldiers kill the black ant Queen and take over the heap, Dagmar, Egon and their friends must pot their differences aside and use their talents to save the colony.
+But when the evil red ant Queen Dominella and her soldiers kill the black ant Queen and take over the heap, Dagmar, Egon and their friends must put their differences aside and use their talents to save the colony.